Non-specific effect of vaccines: Measles vaccine

 Standard titer measles vaccine is recommended at 9 months of age in low-income countries where measles infection is endemic and often fatal.
 Many observational studies have shown that measles-vaccinated children have substantially lower mortality than can be explained by the prevention of measles-related deaths.
 Many of these observational studies were natural experiments, such as studies comparing the mortality before and after the introduction of measles vaccine and other studies where logistical factors rather than maternal choice determined whether a child was vaccinated or not.

-These findings were later supported in randomized trials from 2003 to 2009 in Guinea-Bissau.
-An intervention group of children given standard titer measles vaccine at 4.5 and 9 month of age had a 30% reduction in all-cause mortality compared to the children in the control group, which were only vaccinated against measles at 9 month of age.
+These findings were later explored in a randomized trial from 2003 to 2009 in Guinea-Bissau.
+An intervention group of children given standard titer measles vaccine at 4.5 and 9 month of age compared with two control groups which received either Edmonston-Zagreb or Schwarts measles vaccine at 9 months and nothing at 4.5 months (including no placebo).
+The co-primary outcomes for mortality at comparisons 9-36 months and 4.5-9 months of age were prespecified but not corrected for multiple testing.
+Post-hoc analysis of a third primary mortality outcome with the comparison 4.5-36 months of age showed in per protocol analysis a insignificant 30% reduction in all-cause mortality compared to the children in the control group.
+No correction of multiple testing was mentioned either.
+The overall findings of the pre-specified co-primary outcomes showed even without correction for multiple testing no effect of an additional early dose of measles vaccine.
+In summary the RCT did not find evidence of a non-specific effect of an extra early dose of measles vaccine.

 In a recent WHO-commissioned review based on four randomized trials and 18 observational studies, it was concluded that "There was consistent evidence of a beneficial effect of measles vaccine, although all observational studies were assessed as being at risk of bias and the GRADE rating was of low confidence.
 There was an apparent difference between the effect in girls and boys, with girls benefitting more from measles vaccination", and furthermore "estimated effects are in the region of a halving of mortality risk" and "if these effects are real then they are not fully explained by deaths that were established as due to measles".
 Based on the evidence, the Strategic Group of Experts on Immunization concluded that "the non-specific effects on all-cause mortality warrant further research".